-- time on the geologic scale.
+- InDecisive Moments is a series of handblown glass sculptures that considers time on the geologic scale.
 Olujimi had no prior glassblowing experience when he conceived of this project.
-To learn how to work with this medium, he reached out to a friend who introduced him to the processes and techniques necessary to execute his idea.
+To learn how to work with this medium, he reached out to a friend who introduced him to the processes and technique. - he reached out to a friend who introduced him to the processes and techniques necessary to execute his idea.
 The final sculptures resemble melting hourglasses that encapsulate water and iceberg forms.
 The works convey the fragility of Earth's systems and the urgency of the climate crisis. - For over a decade, Olujimi has created artworks based on his research related to the history of Depression-eradance marathons in the United States.
 These marathons were highly segregated spaces that challenged the mental and physical limits of participants.
 Through performances, videos, long-exposure photographs, silkscreen prints, and more, Olujimi explores the underlying implications of these events and examines how dance marathons embodied, in his words, "endurance, defiance, and a desire to live beyond the capacities we have internalized."